hasan-rakibul/PC-SRGAN/README.md

 source /scratch2/<ident>/.env/pinn/bin/activate
 ```

 Or, if you don't need the environment everytime.
-Youn can activate in each terminal session using the same command above.
+You can activate in each terminal session using the same command above.

 To deactivate the current environment:
 ```bash
 deactivate
 ```

-## FeniCS
+## FeniCS _(only required for generating the dataset)_
 pip install is so much pain; it needs to build from source because of the C++ dependencies.
 The failed attempt with pip at the end of this document.

 Better to install using conda: